edinatankovic/MIDS-251/HW9/README.md

 Also, answer the following (simple) questions:
 * How long does it take to complete the training run? (hint: this session is on distributed training, so it *will* take a while)
+  **Answer: the training took 21h 38m 48s, it was limited to 50,000 steps, I made change in the cofig file**
 * Do you think your model is fully trained?
 How can you tell?
 * Were you overfitting?
 * Were your GPUs fully utilized?